MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Get-ExchangeSettings.md

 ```

 ### -User
 The User parameter filters the results by user.
 You identify the user by their GUID value (for example, 87246450-1b19-4c81-93dc-1a4200eff66c).
-To find the GUID for a user, run the following command: Get-User \<UserIdentity\> | Format-List Name,GUID.
+To find the GUID for a user, run the following command: `Get-User <UserIdentity> | Format-List Name,GUID`.

 ```yaml
 Type: Guid